TomerGeva/CommDspy/README.md

 * slicer_in_mat - Inputs to slice
 * levels=None - constellation points.
 The decision thresholds are at the midpoints to the constellations.
 If the user does not insert levels it assumes [-3,-1,1,3]

+### 2.2. demapping
+Function performs de-mapping, i.e. converts the levels of the constellation to their respective integer value levels.
+Function is inputted with:
+* :param - Numpy array of constellation symbols.
+  * If PAM4 assuming that the constellation is [-3x,-x,x,3x]
+  * If NRZ assuming that the constellation is [-x,x]
+  * If OOK assuming that the constellation is [0, x]
+* constellation - The constellation we want to map to signal to
+* pn_inv: indicating if we want to invert the signal prior to de-mapping

+### 2.2. decoding_gray
+Function receives GRAY coded symbols and performs decoding to UNCODED symbols.
+Function is inputted with:
+* pattern - array of non-negative integers representing the GRAY coded symbols
+* constellation=ConstellationEnum.PAM4 - chosen constellation.
+According to the symbol number in the constellation the GRAY decoding will be done

-### 2.2. symbol2bin
+### 2.3. symbol2bin
 Function receives an UNCODED symbol sequence, returns the binary representation of the symbol sequence
 * symbol_mat - The binary sequence wanted to be converted
 * num_of_symbols - The number of symbols in the UNCODED pattern.
 NOW ONLY SUPPORTS 2 and 4
 * bit_order_inv=False - Booleans stating if we want to invert the bit order (By default, MSB is the rightmost bit and the LSB is the leftmost bits)
 * inv_msb=False - Boolean stating if we want to invert the msb
 * inv_lsb=False - Boolean stating if we want to invert the lsb
 * pn_inv=False - Boolean stating if we want to invert all bits

-### 2.3. decoding
-Function used to decode the pattern.
-Function is inputted with:
-* pattern - Input pattern of coded symbols which should be decoded
-* constellation=ConstellationEnum.PAM4 - Constellation used for the coding of the pattern signal
-* coding=CodingEnum.UNCODED - Coding used in the creation of the pattern signal, either GRAY of UNCODED
-* pn_inv=False - Boolean stating if the levels were inverted after coding

 ### 2.4. prbs_checker
 Function receives a slicer out capture matrix (or slicer in matrix after offine slicing) and does the following: